-We adopt the traditional view that the Genitive in numeral-based QPs has a quantificational source (but see Pesetsky 2013 and Section 2.6).
+We adopt the traditional view that the genitive in numeral-based QPs has a quantificational source (but see Pesetsky 2013 and Section 2.7 above).
 Syntactically, quantification is encoded in a functional head Q, and the QP layer hosts the numeral itself.
-Thus, there exists a one-to-one correspondence between the presence of the numeral and the Genitive Case (though its actual morphological realization is a different matter; see below).
+Thus there exists a one-to-one correspondence between the presence of the numeral and the genitive case (though its actual morphological realization is a different matter; see below).